astorDev/nist/websockets/dotnet/article/index.md

 ![](echo-final-demo.gif)

-With the help of the package we will need way less code to write a properly functioning WebSockets endpoint!
+With the help of the package, we will need way less code to write a properly functioning WebSockets endpoint!
 The package is part of the [Nist](https://github.com/astorDev/nist) project, providing tools for **Ni**ce **S**tate **T**ransfer.
 In the repository, you can find the [article source code](https://github.com/astorDev/nist/tree/main/websockets/dotnet/playground) as well as the [package source code](https://github.com/astorDev/nist/tree/main/websockets/dotnet/lib).
 Give it a Star on the [Github](https://github.com/astorDev/nist)!
 And also ... claps for the article are appreciated 👉👈